kenjiprotocol/kenji/README.md

 **Kenji** is a CLI for installing and managing AI agent instruction sets (skills) and collections of skills (stacks).

-Instead of copying prompts, rules, or SKILL files across projects, Kenji lets you install structured agent capabilities directly into your project with a single command.
+Instead of copying prompts, rules, or skill files across projects, Kenji lets you install structured agent capabilities directly into your project with a single command.

 > Think of Kenji as package management for AI agent skills.